 “Nice to meet you.
 I hope the market is to your liking so far.”
-The Great Arbiter took two clean cups from a shelf and filled them with rice wine.
+The Great Arbiter took two clean cups from a shelf and filled them with coconut wine.
 She pushed a basket of prepared betel quids towards them.

 Wine and betel were customary refreshments for formal meetings.
-Sano had tasted rice wine before, but not betel.
+Sano had tasted coconut wine before, but not betel.
 His mother didn’t receive customers often enough for betel quids to be worth making.
 More out of curiosity, Sano took one and chewed on it.

 Bitter, spicy juice erupted in his mouth, and a sudden need to gag attacked him.
 Afraid to make a scene, Sano forcibly swallowed the juice.
 It was a terrible idea.
 The fire that had lit up his mouth seared his throat.
 To his horror, he couldn't help but release deep, guttural hacks that sent spittle everywhere.

 The Great Arbiter placed a small basin in front of him.
 Anina’s hand slapped his back.
-Sano spat the quid into the basin, then grabbed the cup of rice wine and downed the drink in one gulp.
+Sano spat the quid into the basin, then grabbed the cup of coconut wine and downed the drink in one gulp.
 Both the Great Arbiter and Anina looked at him with surprise and concern.

 “I’m so sorry,” Sano said, wiping his mouth with the back of his hand.
 Blood rushed to his cheeks and ears.